Showing 1-24 of 60 items found in Events

-Celebrate the 168th anniversary of the Bishop Hill Colony and the 118th year of the Old Settler’s Association.
+Celebrate the 171st anniversary of the Bishop Hill Colony and the 121st year of the Old Settler’s Association.
 Enjoy a traditional chicken dinner, the High Society Band Concert and program featuring Bishop Hill Colony descendants’ speakers.
 Sunday a reunion of students and teachers from the Bishop Hill Colony School takes place and memories are shared.
 Hours: 11:30 am to 3 pm.

-Breakfast with Santa, make-it and take-it ornaments for kids, edible Christmas ornaments for wildlife, train and carriage rides, candy cane hunt, viewing mini Christmas trees, and a chocolate fair.
+Start the day off at 9am with having breakfast with Santa, make-it and take-it ornaments for kids, edible Christmas ornaments for wildlife, train and carriage rides, candy cane hunt, viewing mini Christmas trees, and a chocolate fair.
 Parade features floats, marching bands, and Santa.
 Dusk falls and tens of thousands of lights light up the decorations at Veteran’s Park downtown Galva.
 Enjoy the Galva Arts Council entertainment in the evening.

 Heralded as one of the largest arts and crafts fairs in the Midwest, the MIP Arts & Crafts Fair features over 200 vendors - both indoors and outdoors in Milan, Illinois just a few minutes from Rock Island and Moline in the Quad Cities.
 You are sure to find a treasure to take home with you!
-Handcrafted items can be found for the inside of your home, your outdoor gardens, and even items to wear and use.
-Make your plans to attend the annual MIP Arts & Carts Fair.
-If you like to attend arts and crafts fairs, this is one you won't want to miss.

 Come and experience the sights and sounds of the holiday during the Lighting of John Deere Commons in downtown Moline.
 Meet Mr. & Mrs. Claus, take a carriage ride and watch the fireworks during this holiday celebration centered around the famous John Deere Pavilion.